STEP 2 - Low Impact Material Choices

 Of course, the more things you can re-purpose, the more sustainable the outcome, so always be ready to think laterally too!

-And if you do find yourself with builing materials onsite that you don't want, but have value, consider sharing on the Rival Cooperative app, or contacting The Junk Map and finding the contact details for your nearest salvage yard.
+And if you do find yourself with building materials onsite that you don't want, but have value, consider sharing on the Rival Cooperative app, or contacting The Junk Map and finding the contact details for your nearest salvage yard.

 GENERAL PRINCIPLES TO MINIMISE EMBODIED CARBON